giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

-Week 06 - Lets do some unittesting
+Week 06 - Unit testing
 ---------------------

-During this week you shall review the pre recorded lectures that also have reading instructions.

-* Lecture 6 - Introduction to Software Testing
-* Lecture 7 - Software Unit Testing
+Add unit tests to your project.

+**Teacher activities**

 The session in class will focus on the exercise "Exercise 2 - Unit testing and code coverage in Python" that will learn you the basics of unit testing and code coverage in Python.